discord-php/DiscordPHP/README.md

 ## Notes

 - This library can use a lot of RAM and PHP may hit the memory limit.
-To increase the emmory limit, use `ini_set('memory_limit', '200M')` to increase it to 200 mb.
+To increase the memory limit, use `ini_set('memory_limit', '200M')` to increase it to 200 mb.
 If you would like it to be unlimited, use `ini_set('memory_limit', '-1')`.

-## Documentation
+## Documentatinon

 At the moment, there is no solid documentation.
 However, there are class references available [here](https://teamreflex.github.io/DiscordPHP/).